 Alimos was formerly a fishing village on the outskirts of the city of Athens.
-The town later became part of the urban Deme of Euonymos.
-As a testament to its development during this ancient period, you can still see the ruins of the amphitheatre of Euonymos.
+The town later became part of the urban Deme of Euonymus.
+As a testament to its development during this ancient period, you can still see the ruins of the amphitheatre of Euonymus.
 This structure is quite unusual for the era because of its rectangular design.

 Kalamaki-Alimos is very easy to reach from Athens or Piraeus.
 Athens International Airport is a 40-minute drive.